Frequently Asked Questions

 What is Harm Reduction?

-While we do not recommend, endorse, or condone the use of these medicines or practices, we also do not condemn those who choose to do so.
-Our approach is non-judgmental.
+How we apply this: While we do not recommend, endorse, or condone the use of illegal substances, we also do not condemn those who choose to use them.
+Our approach is strictly non-judgmental.

-Any individual considering the use of psychedelic medicines or practices that result in non-ordinary states of consciousness should consult with their physician regarding the applicable medical risks.
+Medical Disclaimer: Individuals considering the use of psychedelic medicines should always consult with their physician regarding medical risks.

 What is Benefit Maximization?

-Any individual considering the use of psychedelic medicines or practices that result in non-ordinary states of consciousness should consult with their physician regarding the applicable medical risks.
+Medical Disclaimer: Any individual considering the use of psychedelic medicines should consult with their physician regarding applicable medical risks.

 How does confidentiality work in therapy?